awesome-jobs/vietnam/README.md

 ### How long would a job post live?

-1 year.
+3 year.
 Lapsed job post would be closed automatically.
+Feel free to re-open the job post.

 ### What is the format of the job post?